ericvenarusso/udacity_projetcs/README.md

 # Udacity Projects
-In this repository has all projects that I did in Udacity Datasciencce Nanodeegre.
+In this repository has all projects that I did in Udacity Data Science Nanodeegre.

 * Supervised Learning: Finding Donors
 * Deep Learning: Flowers Classifier